-Where to Stay in Brisbane First Time: 7 Best Areas
+Where to Stay in Brisbane: 7 Best Areas

 Brisbane is the capital of the sunshine state of Queensland.
 Situated around world-class beaches and national parks, it’s a magnificent city to visit.
-Brisbane is known for its proximity to the Gold Coast, Noosa, Fraser Island, Byron Bay and many other top-rated tourist destinations on the east coast of Australia.
+Brisbane offers easy access to the famous Gold Coast, Noosa, Fraser Island, Byron Bay, as well as many top-rated tourist cities on the east coast.

-But if you’re travelling to drink and experiencing the nightlife, then you may opt to stay somewhere like Fortitude Valley which is where the best nightlife is.
-If you prefer to visit quieter places, then you would choose places like New Farm or the West End.
+For traveler after the party and nightlife, Fortitude Valley is the best base because it is where the best nightlife is.
+For those looking quieter places, New Farm or the West End are great location.
 These spots have relaxed vibes but still not too far from the best attractions.

 🏨 Best mid-range hotel:Royal On The Park